apoelstra/blog-posts/2020-10-27--schnorr-tricks-1.md

 about this but never followed up with practical applications.
-My belief now is that the dearth of applications was more a consequence of the incredible difficulty of reasoning about and constructing Script, and that [Miniscript](http://bitcoin.sipa.be/miniscript/) has since provided some new ways of thinking that will accellerate this kind of development.
+My belief now is that the dearth of applications was more a consequence of the incredible difficulty of reasoning about and constructing Script, and that [Miniscript](http://bitcoin.sipa.be/miniscript/) has since provided some new ways of thinking that will accelerate this kind of development.
 And indeed, if you really want to dig into Script, [you can construct some pretty cool things with `CHECKSIGFROMSTACK`](https://ruggedbytes.com/articles/ll/).